Devil in a Blue Dress (film): Locations

 The film was shot mostly in Los Angeles, California.
 The pier shot where Easy Rawlins gets in trouble with local youths was filmed at the Malibu, California pier.
 Other locales in Los Angeles include the Griffith Park Observatory and the famed Ambassador Hotel on Wilshire Boulevard.

 Release

-The producers used the following tagline to market the film:

-In a world divided by black and white, Easy Rawlins is about to cross the line.

 Devil in a Blue Dress premiered at the Toronto International Film Festival on September 16, 1995.
 In the United States, it opened in wide release on September 29, 1995.
 In its widest release the film was featured in 1,432 theaters across the country.

-Home media

 Devil in a Blue Dress was released on VHS in April 1996, and then on laserdisc in June.
 A DVD version was released in 1999.
 Twilight Time released on the film on Blu-ray on 2015.
 The Criterion Collection re-released the film in 2022 on 4K Ultra HD Blu-Ray and Blu-Ray with a new restoration.